 When setting up an effective visitor management system, enterprises need to establish protocols that maximize their system’s security.
-Two important elements to implement from the start are how and where visitors are required to display their visitor ID badges.
+Two important elements to using visitor management ID badges is knowing how and where visitors are required to display their badges.
 Most people intuitively place their ID badges on their left – in the same spot one places their hand when reciting the Pledge of Allegiance.
 This is because approximately 90 percent of people are right-handed, which makes it easier to attach a visitor badge on the left side.

 The goal is to make sure visitors are easily identified at-a-glance by enterprise employees and security personnel; continuity is key here.
 For this reason, deciding on the location that visitors are required to wear their ID badges requires some forethought.

 Before deciding on the protocol for wearing visitor ID badges, some preliminary decisions need to be made regarding their design.
 A color background that changes daily will provide immediate confirmation that the badge is legitimate.
 Some visitor management systems offer a variety of visitor ID badge options that incorporate details such as different color backgrounds and strategically placed photos taken the day the badge is issued, which reflects the clothing that the visitor was wearing the day they were approved for access.
 For large, multi-tenant enterprises, such seemingly nit-picky details will be important in making sure your visitor management protocol is universal and works optimally.

 Positioning is important for employees and security.
 Knowing where to spot the ID badge when they encounter a visitor with whom they are not familiar is a valuable strategy.
 The left lapel may or may not be ideal for making a quick assessment of whether a visitor should be on the premises or in a particular area of the facility or not.